meteor/galaxy-docs/source/push-to-deploy.md

 5 - **What docker error 137 means?**

 This error means there was an Out Of Memory error.
 To solve this you should increase the amount of memory you use to deploy your app.
-You can do this on the third step of the Push to Deploy screen, on the section *Deploy options* > *Advanced options* > *Memory amount on deploy*.
+You can do this on the third step of the Push to Deploy screen, on the section *Deploy options* > *Build Container RAM*.